 Let's overview some principles and ideas that will help you to win games.

 Othello is a game of skill.
 Luck rarely affects the outcome of a game.
 The player who can better apply the strategic principles of the game will consistently win against less well-informed players.

 The game of Othello is divided into 3 phases.
-The opening are the first 20 moves, the midgame are the next 20 moves and the endgame the last 20 moves.
+The opening is the first 20 moves, and the midgame is the next 20 moves and the endgame the last 20 moves.

 The opening phase of Othello can be described as a "battle for mobility" often referred to as mobility optimization.
 Each player tries at each turn to have greater mobility (more moves) than the opponent.

 New players to the game too often tend to try to have the most discs at each stage of the game.
 To do this, they play at each move the move which turns the highest number of discs possible.